pixbuz/webdesk/README.md

 	- Make it Maximisable
 	- Make it Minimizable
 	- Add Support for Custom Titlebars
-	- Support Window to Window Comunication
+	- Support Window to Window Comunication with Broadcast Channels (public comunication) or Message Ports (private comunication)
-	- Support Window to Client Comunication
+	- Support Window to Client Comunication with Broadcast Channels (public comunication) or Message Ports (private comunication)
-	- Support Window to Backend Comunication
+	- Support Window to Backend Comunication with Web Sockets
 - Make a Window Manager
 	- Make Windows Movable
 	- Manage Window Focus